 On March 23, an alert Bothell resident wasted no time calling 911 to report some suspicious activity happening in the 18300 block of 96th Lane.

-The caller told dispatchers she heard some unusual noises and looked out her home’s window.
-That’s when she spotted a man with a crowbar starting to remove a vehicle's license plates, then rummaging through the SUV's interior.
+The caller told dispatchers she heard strange noises and looked out her home’s window.
+That’s when she spotted a man with a crowbar rummaging through a vehicle.
+Then, she saw the man starting to remove the vehicle’s license plates.

 It turns out, the vehicle had just been stolen from a school parking lot in Monroe.